mateusfccp/advent_of_code_2024/README.md

 Where `puzzle_1` and `puzzle_2` are the input given for the first and second puzzles of the day, respectively.

+This repository provides a `data` folder with the input I received for each day.

 ![This repository is considered public domain.](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)